cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 The first thing you should do in your sophomore and/or junior year of high school (or 10th/11th grade in whatever secondary education you have) is making a college list.
 This is *the* most important thing you should be doing, right up there with studying for the SAT/ACT (which you should've definitely heard of by now).
 Knowing what schools you'll be applying to will make this entire process smoother, because then you'll be able to organize your work around the deadlines for each (and believe me, they all have different ones for every little thing).
 Make a list of about 10-15 that you want to go to, and make sure you *want* to go there: in some cases, there's no backing out [^1].
 Once that's done, you can start on working towards your second goal, the *personal essay*.

 The most important choice to make right now is whether to apply EA, REA, ED, RD/RA, or whatever the fuck else colleges come up with.
 Here's a quick rundown:
-- **EA**: Stands for early action, it's the application pool due November 1st.
+- **EA**: Stands for early action, it's the application pool due November 1st (mostly, sometimes the 2nd or 3rd).
 Why have sooner deadlines?
 Because the application pool is smaller, so you have a better chance of getting in.
 It also shows colleges that you really want to go there, although REA/ED is a better way of showing that.
-This application is *non-restrictive*, meaning you can apply EA to as many schools as you want.
+This application is *non-binding*, meaning you can apply EA to as many schools as you want.
 - **ED**: Early decision.
 The most notable difference is that this is *binding*, meaning you 1) can't apply to any other schools but one with ED, and 2) If you get in *you must go*.
 This is a biggie, so consider if you really want to go to a school that you're applying ED to.
 The best part about this application is that it shows severe dedication to the school you're applying to.
 - **REA**: Restrictive Early Action.
 This is something similar to ED, but *non-binding*.
 You're only allowed to apply to 1 school REA, and you also can't apply EA/ED to any other schools.
 However, you don't have to go if you get in.
 I don't really understand why you'd want to do this unless you're too nervous about ED but want to show dedication to the school.
 - **RD/RA**: Regular Decision/Regular Action.
 These mean the same thing, and it's the "regular" due date for the college's applications.
 It's *non-binding*, and the deadline's a lot later (usually late December to early January).